agentml/ahn-ml-lab.github.io/index.md

 ### **News**
 - I'm co-organizing **ICML 2020 Workshop on Object-Oriented Learning** ([https://oolworkshop.github.io/](https://oolworkshop.github.io/))
-- We have an open position for a postdoc researcher.
+- An opening for a postdoc researcher position.
 For more information, send me an email with your CV.
 - Invited to give a talk at DeepMind
 <!--- I'm serving as an Area Chair for UAI 2020-->
 - 2 papers accepted in ICLR 2020
 - Teaching [CS 536: Machine Learning](https://hackmd.io/@Tn97A1U0QG6gBtFPXRh4oQ/B1sZLO55r) in Spring 2020